secretstartups/handbook/content/handbook/engineering/infrastructure/capacity-planning/index.md

 ## GitLab Dedicated Capacity Planning

-The following details the overarching team-level agreements and responsibilities to implement capacity planning for GitLab Dedicated.
+The following details the team-level agreements and responsibilities regarding capacity planning for GitLab Dedicated.
 While capacity planning for GitLab.com is a shared activity, capacity planning for GitLab Dedicated implements a more differentiated responsibility model.

 ### Stakeholders: Scalability:Observability team and Dedicated teams